 Stem Cell Tourism

-International stem cell clinics advertise cures—for a price.
+Many stem cell clinics, both in the U.S. and in other countries, advertise cures—for a price.
 Understand the concerns over stem cell tourism and what CIRM is doing to bring real cures to patients who need them.

 What is stem cell tourism?

-International (and even domestic) clinics have begun advertising unproven therapies at great cost to the patient and at great profit to the clinic—this is what’s referred to as stem cell tourism.
+There are growing numbers of clinics that have begun advertising unproven therapies at great cost to the patient and at great profit to the clinic—this is what’s referred to as stem cell tourism.
 But a closer look will often reveal no information about what type of stem cells are being offered.
-These sites also rely heavily on video testimonials from people soon after the stem cell injections, but little information about how those people fared long-term.
+These predatory clinics also rely heavily on video testimonials from people soon after the stem cell injections, but little information about how those people fared long-term.

 How have organizations such as CIRM increased awareness for stem cell tourism?